lunduniversity/introsofteng/CourseSyllabus_APPROVED2018.md

 ### For a passing grade the student must
 - Understand the complexity involved in developing software systems.
-- Have an understanding of the professional role of the engineer
+- Have an understanding of the professional role of the engineer.

 ## Contents
 - The software development process